MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the Java heap size in bytes.
+Specifies the Managed heap size in bytes.

-A Java heap contains live Java objects.
+A Managed heap contains live objects.
 An OutOfMemory error can occur if the heap is too small.

 .. _option_immortal_heap: